AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-48-department-of-defense-cooperative-threat-reduction/frontmatter.md

 3734.
 Limitation on availability of funds for Cooperative Threat Reduction activities with Russian Federation.

+3735.
+Limitation on availability of funds for Cooperative Threat Reduction activities in People's Republic of China.

 #### SUBCHAPTER III—RECURRING CERTIFICATIONS AND REPORTS ####

 3741.
 Annual certifications on use of facilities being constructed for Department of Defense Cooperative Threat Reduction projects or activities.